1. Home

 Different Kinds of Furnaces

 There are electric, natural gas, oil, and propane furnaces, as well as electric heat pumps.
-The right choice for your home depends on your climate, fuel rates, fuel availability, the upfront costs, and whether you’re using home solar power and want to electrify your home as much as possible.
-Each fuel type has pros and cons.
+The right choice for your home depends on a number of factors, including whether your have home solar panels or want to electrify your home.
+Each furnace type has pros and cons.

 Electric furnaces